thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 We've also utilized a `useEffect` hook, enabling us to set the `labelledbyId` when the modal is open and ensuring the focus returns to the triggering element when the modal closes.

-Lastly, these enhancements necessitate some changes to our App.tsx, which are as follows:
+Lastly, these enhancements necessitate some changes to our `App.tsx`, which are as follows:

 ```
 // src/App.tsx